Call for an EU approach to packaging waste labeling

 The Commission decision 97/129/EC establishes a system of numbering and abbreviation to identify the packaging materials that Member States can implement within their national legislation.

 In Italy, Legislative Decree 116/2020 came into force in September 2020, which introduces the obligation to display on the packaging the alphanumerical codes mentioned above within the universal recycling symbol (Möbius loop).
-Additionally, sorting instructions must be added on the packaging.
-The separable components of a packaging (ex. bottle and cap) have to be labeled individually.
+Additionally, sorting instructions must be added to the packaging.
+The separable components of a packaging (ex., bottle and cap) have to be labelled individually.

 In Slovenia, the codes’ use identified in the Commission decision 97/129/EC will be mandatory as of January 1, 2022.

-In Portugal, the Government is discussing a draft to amend Decree-Law No 152-D/2017 establishing the marking system for both reusable and non-reusable packaging.
-The draft includes the obligation to affix the alphanumerical codes of the above Commission decision before goods can be placed on the Portuguese market.
+In Portugal, the Government is discussing a draft to amend Decree-Law No 152-D/2017, establishing the marking system for reusable and non-reusable packaging.
+The draft includes the obligation to affix the alphanumerical codes of the above Commission decision before goods can enter the Portuguese market.

-Moreover, it will be necessary to indicate the sorting instructions – including the color of the recycling bin – on the packaging.
-Lastly, the selling of packaging marked with the tidy-man symbol will be prohibited.
+Moreover, it will be necessary to indicate the sorting instructions – including the colour of the recycling bin – on the packaging.
+Lastly, the Decree will ban the selling of packaging with the tidy-man symbol.

 The tidy-man symbol

-The tidy-man symbol does not have any regulatory nor recycling meaning: it is affixed on packaging to remind consumers to dispose of waste appropriately.
+The tidy-man symbol does not have any regulatory or recycling meaning.
+It is affixed on packaging to remind consumers to dispose of waste appropriately.

-A common EU approach to packaging waste labeling is needed to avoid confusion among consumers and to enhance the internal market.
-The same applies for sorting instructions that are not harmonized at the European Union level, either.
+A common EU approach to packaging waste labelling is needed.
+It will avoid confusion among consumers and enhance the internal market.
+The same applies to sorting instructions for which there is no harmonisation at the EU level, either.

 References